Prospective MSE Student FAQ

 PhD Degree

-A maximum of nine graduate-level course units (out of the 20 required) taken at another university may be accepted provided that the grade received in each course was at least a B, and subject to approval by the Graduate Group Chair and the Associate Dean for Academic Affairs, and in accordance with the rules of the University at the time of admission, as found in the current SEAS catalog.
+A maximum of nine graduate-level course units taken at another university may be accepted provided that the grade received in each course was at least a B, and subject to approval by the Graduate Group Chair and the Associate Dean for Academic Affairs, and in accordance with the rules of the University at the time of admission, as found in the current SEAS catalog.
 The student who wishes such credit transfer must petition to the Graduate Group Chair.
 For further information please check guidelines here.

 Master's Degree